HaydenS3/ris/README.md

 - [x] Try compute2.
 Emailed Ayush for access 7/22
 - [x] Create script version for GPU jobs?
 - [x] Try mounting storage2 to a container
+- [ ] Run a BIG job.
+More hyperparameters, how many cores can I use, how much memory, how long does queue take?
 - [ ] Update script to output text file with best hyperparameters
 - [ ] Use pytorch instead of keras.
 - [ ] Add image augmentation to the model